Diabetology

 What is Diabetes?

-Diabetes mellitus is a chronic condition characterized by elevated blood glucose levels due to the body’s inability to produce sufficient insulin or effectively utilize the insulin it produces.
-Insulin is a crucial hormone secreted by the pancreas, responsible for regulating blood sugar levels and facilitating the absorption of glucose into cells for energy.
-When insulin function is impaired, glucose builds up in the bloodstream, leading to various health complications and long-term damage to multiple organ systems.
+Diabetes is a metabolic disorder characterized by high blood sugar levels resulting from the body’s inability to produce or effectively use insulin.
+Insulin, a hormone produced by the pancreas, regulates blood glucose levels to ensure proper energy distribution in the body.
+When this function is impaired, glucose accumulates in the bloodstream, leading to potential health complications.

 Types of Diabetes

-Diabetes is categorized into several types based on its causes, underlying mechanisms, and severity.
+Diabetes is categorized into different types based on its cause and nature of onset.
 The primary types include:

-• Prediabetes is a warning sign indicating that blood sugar levels are higher than normal but not yet high enough to be classified as diabetes.
+• Prediabetes: A condition where blood sugar levels are higher than normal but not yet high enough to be classified as Type 2 diabetes.
+It serves as a warning sign for future health risks and can often be reversed with early intervention and lifestyle modifications.

 Symptoms of Diabetes